 What You Need to Know in Under 5 Mins

-Review Benchmarks: Shoes
+Review Benchmarks: Toys

 This is just below the sweet spot we recommend for the optimal conversion lift.
 Our research shows that products with ratings between 4.75 – 4.99 stars have the highest conversion rates.